TBYD-SAC/MaxOne-Wiki/MaxOneOpen_Structural_CTOSummary.md

 ### §0.3 – System Boundary and Operator Responsibility

 **§0.3.1  Boundary Definition**
-The system ends where proof-based control and audit logic ends.
-Anything not verifiable or fork-traceable is considered outside.
+The system ends where auditability ends.
+Anything unverifiable is outside.

 **§0.3.2  Operator Role**
-Operators are responsible for:
+Operators are structurally accountable for:
-- Structural stack integrity
+- Stack integrity
-- Runtime traceability
-- Fork certification
+- Traceability
-- Audit fallback
+- Revocation logic
-- Policy enforcement
+- Fork audits

 **§0.3.3  Modification Requirements**
-Structural changes require:
-- Registry trace
-- Audit verification
-- Conformity preservation
+Any certified change must be registered, auditable, and conformity-preserving.

 **§0.3.4  Transfer Conditions**
-Responsibilities may only be delegated when:
-- All structural domains are transferred intact
-- The new operator is cryptographically anchored
+Responsibility transfer requires cryptographic anchoring and complete structural handoff.

 ---

-## 🔒 License
+## License

 This document is dual-governed:

-- [TBYD License v2.2](./v3.4-LIC-001_TBYD%20License%20v2.2.pdf) — applies to system documentation and structural content
+- [TBYD License v2.2](./v3.4-LIC-001_TBYD%20License%20v2.2.pdf) — applies to structural content and replication use
 - [Preview License Addendum A](./Preview-License-Addendum-A.md) — applies to public visibility via this wiki

-All content may be forked, reused and extended in sovereign systems,
+All content may be reused, forked, and verified in sovereign systems
-as long as structural transparency is preserved and monopolization is excluded.
+as long as structural integrity is preserved and monopolization is excluded.